lindseylewallen/Group10_FinalProject/README.md

 # Group10_FinalProject

+The SummaryJL_DummyFile.txt and SummaryAM_DummyFile.txt are the two fake datasets that we created for this project.
+This data will be fed into the machine learning algorithms.

-This code allows for estimating PTPM and WBAM for Amputees.
+The Final_Code.py file allows for estimating PTPM and WBAM for Amputees.
+This code is explained in detail below:

 main() is the main function that allows us to predict PTPM and WBAM for amputees.